 include ways that artists today integrate this cultural heritage into their work.

-6. Notice and spe
+6. Notice and speak out against stereotypes.

 a.
 American History is frought with Native stereotypes.
 Take time to learn about